muzzajr/ReusableEnergiesAPI/README.md

 `dotnet run`

-## Usage

-Once the project is running, you can access the API at `https://localhost:5001` (or the port specified in your configuration).

 ### Swagger UI

-For easy testing and exploration of the API, Swagger UI is available at `https://localhost:5001/swagger`.
+For easy testing and exploration of the API, Swagger UI is available at `{BASE_URL}/swagger`.

 ## API Endpoints